Code-Institute-Submissions/djmolloy57-Project1-Band-site_OctResub/README.md

 ## Remaining issues:

-I could not get the site to render propery on Microsoft Go.
+I could not get the site to render properly on Microsoft Go.
 I had no joy finding the relevant media query for it online.

 ## Testing User Stories